SyncfusionExamples/getting-started-with-blazor-range-selector-component/README.md

 * Select a range through labels.
 * Drag the left and right thumbs.
 * Drag the selected range to maintain the same delta.

-### Labels
-Customize the size, color, font family, font attribute, and alignment of the labels using built-in APIs.

-### Thumb
-Customize the entire appearance of the left and right thumbs using built-in APIs.

-### Gridlines

-Customize the color, stroke width, dash array, and visibility of the major and minor using built-in APIs.

-## Tooltip
-Tooltips display the start and end values of a selected range to enable users to select a required range easily.

 ## Globalization and localization